gwax/www-gwax/posts/2005/01/blizzarding-like-a-whole-bunch.rst

 Also, they declared a state of emergency.
 I love this kind of weather so much.
 Blizzards are the like the bestest things of all.

-Also, my sentance constructs are stupid in this post.
+Also, my sentence constructs are stupid in this post.